nathants/bsv/readme.md

 ## utilities

-- [bbucket](#bbucket) - prefix each row with a u64 consistent hash of the first column
 - [bcat](#bcat) - cat some bsv file to csv
 - [bcopy](#bcopy) - pass through data, to benchmark load/dump performance
 - [bcounteach](#bcounteach) - count as u64 each contiguous identical row by strcmp the first column